-- 155. In its review for DBP, Jacobs stated that more than 85% of contracted capacity has recently been renegotiated until at least 31st December 2020.
-This is consistent with DBP's statement that, in its recent renegotiations, "all Participating Shippers agreed to defer the right to relinquish capacity that they otherwise would have had from 1 January 2016" and that "this right [to relinquish capacity] has largely been deferred to 1 January 2021". - 156.
-Whilst it is clear that the capacity requirements of most customers are flat, DBP states that it has user-specific reasons both to accept the constant capacity forecasts for the majority of its customers and to forecast reductions states that it currently has 85TJ of spare capacity that it has currently advertised on the gas bulletin board.
-However, it states that there are no shippers in the "queue" for this capacity and there are no projects that DBP considers have a reasonable likelihood of proceeding such that they would require additional gas capacity in AA4.
+155. In its review for DBP, Jacobs55 stated that more than 85% of contracted capacity has recently been renegotiated until at least 31st December 2020.56 This is consistent with DBP's statement that, in its recent renegotiations, "

+156. Whilst it is clear that the capacity requirements of most customers are flat, DBP states that it has user-specific reasons both to accept the constant capacity forecasts for the majority of its customers and to forecast reductions .
+DBP states that it currently has 85TJ of spare capacity that it has currently advertised on the gas bulletin board.
+However, it states that

-&lt;sup>55 DBP, Submission 11 op. cit. paragraph 5.3
+55 DBP, Submission 11 op. cit. paragraph 5.3

-&lt;sup>56 DBNGP Forecast Review, Jacobs, (20th October 2014) (presented as Submission 11, Appendix B).
+56 DBNGP Forecast Review, Jacobs, (20th October 2014) (presented as Submission 11, Appendix B).
 Section 2.2.1

-157. DBP states that all part haul and back haul shippers have terms beyond 2019, and that, while there are some potential new part haul customers in the Pilbara, the lead time for their projects would most likely defer capacity requirements beyond AA4 or, at the earliest, it might occur in the very last years of the AA period.
+157. DBP states that all part haul and back haul shippers have terms beyond 2019, and that, while there are some potential new part haul customers in the Pilbara, the lead time for their projects would most likely defer capacity requirements beyond AA4 or, at the earliest, it might occur in the very last years of the AA period.57